JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-the-ripple-the-wave-that-carried-me-home.md

 ---
 title: The Ripple, The Wave That Carried Me Home
-Theatre: The 5 & Dime
+theatre: The 5 & Dime
-Venue: The Florida Ballet
+venue: The Florida Ballet
 date: 2024-05-21T18:27:15-04:00
 opening_date: 2024-08-16
 closing_date: 2024-08-24